Kaltsoon/nosql/material/3-mongo-operations.md

 ## CRUD operations

 The [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations (create, read, update, delete) are the most common database operations in any database management system.
 Next, let's practice their usage in MongoDB.
-Before starting the exercises, oven the MongoDB Compass application we used during the previous section and open the `library` database in MongoDB Shell.
+Before starting the exercises, open the MongoDB Compass application we used during the previous section and open the `library` database in the MongoDB Shell.

 > [!IMPORTANT]
 > Exercise 1 👨‍💻: Create a file `part3` (for example a Word document) for the exercises in this section.
 Add the information mentioned in the exercises to the file for a later submission.
-You can include the database queries as text or [screenshots](https://www.take-a-screenshot.org/) of MongoDB Shell.
+You can include the database queries as text or [screenshots](https://www.take-a-screenshot.org/) of the MongoDB Shell.
 Once you are done with the exercises in this section, submit the file to [this Moodle submission](#TODO).

 ### Inserting documents